Why Choose Dr. Goldberg as Your Breast Reconstruction Surgeon?

 - A positive outlook for restoring their breasts

 - A clear understanding of the procedural limitations and capabilities

 - No additional medical conditions that could cause procedure complications

 - No need for further cancer treatments before undergoing this procedure

-During your initial consultation, Dr. Goldberg will discuss your concerns regarding the state of your breasts and your surgical goals.
+During your initial Beverly Hills plastic surgery consultation, Dr. Goldberg will discuss your concerns regarding the state of your breasts and your surgical goals.
 After evaluating your health and examining your breasts, she will explain your options for breast reconstruction.
 She will then make recommendations for your treatment strategy and help you decide what is best for you.

-Dr. Goldberg may work with your oncologist(s) to form a surgical plan that is oncologically sound.
-This ensures that your breast reconstruction is not only emotionally empowering and aesthetically pleasing but supportive of your overall health.
+Dr. Goldberg might work with your oncologist(s) to form a surgical plan that is oncologically sound.
+This ensures that your Beverly Hills and greater Los Angeles breast reconstruction is not only emotionally empowering and aesthetically pleasing but supportive of your overall health.

 How Is Breast Reconstruction Surgery Performed?

 Dr. Goldberg provides a wide selection of breast reconstruction procedure options using the latest techniques in microsurgery.
 By understanding the options available for breast reconstruction, women can feel encouraged in their fight against breast cancer and other breast deformities.